Scan time: 2-3 minutes / Read time: 3-5 minutes

 The dopamine deep-dive is the answer.

-Ship it, and the guest pitches and emails all get easier to face.
+Ship that one episode, and the guest pitches and emails get easier to face.

 🧱 Step 3 — Block the one thing first, before the noise.